UnknownRori/Rin/README.md

 ## 🚀 Basic Usage

-Don't use this library until the API is stable
+Don't use this framework until the API is stable

 ```php